fenneh/DeathStrikeHelper/README.md

 - Timing indicator showing optimal usage moments
 - Star rating system (1-5 stars) based on healing efficiency and timing
 - Customizable UI with adjustable elements and movable frame
+- Sound alerts for optimal Death Strike moments (with combat-only option)
+- Debug mode for troubleshooting
+- Critical health detection that overrides cooldown when health is dangerously low

 ## Media